-I hope I was able to wipe out all the confusion between a hammer and a mallet.
+I hope I could wipe out all the confusion between a hammer and a mallet.

-The last two points that I believe are worth noting.
-Please wear protective gear like gloves, glasses whenever you work with these tools.
+The last two points that I believe are worth noting are.
+Please wear protective gear like gloves and glasses when working with these tools.

 Comment below if you have any more confusion or question to ask.